oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/6-load-data.md

 ## Task 1: Create a local data file for the age groups

-We need to analyze the movie sales data by age group as well.
-While browsing the catalog, we noticed that there is no age group information, and we need to load a new table for the age groups.
+We need to analyze the movie sales data by age group.
+While browsing the catalog, we noticed that there is no age group information, so we need to load a new table for the age groups.

-1. Go back to our database actions page by clicking on the top left button and using the Load Data tool.
+1. Go back to the Database Actions home page by clicking on **Database Actions** in the title bar in the top left, then click **Data Load**

     ![Screenshot of data load card](images/image8_load_card.png)